KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

                 ![KeyboardApp.SettingsScreen](keyboardapp-themescreen)
             }
             @Column {
-                A ``KeyboardApp/ThemeScreen`` can be used as a main theme picker screen of a keyboard app or extension.
-It list available themes in shelves, and will by default set the main ``KeyboardThemeContext/theme``.
+                A ``KeyboardApp/ThemeScreen`` can be used as a main theme picker screen of a keyboard app or in a keyboard extension.

+                The screen list available themes in shelves, and will by default set the main ``KeyboardThemeContext/theme`` when a theme is tapped.

+                Since you may not want to support themes in your keyboard, this screen is opt-in when using a ``KeyboardApp/HomeScreen``.
             }
         }
     }